robinweser/react-look/README.md

 # Support
-If you have any questions, feel free to ask them on Gitter, Stack Overflow or Twitter.
+If you have any questions, feel free to ask them on <a href=" https://gitter.im/rofrischmann/react-look">Gitter</a>, Stack Overflow or <a href="https://twitter.com/rofrischmann">Twitter</a>.
 I will not answer usage questions as issues but close them directly.